 Do you have a favourite material to work with?

 That is a tough question, I love so many different fabrics!
 At the moment, I am loving our luxurious crepe as well as our beaded laces.
-For our Aspire Collection we have chosen a selection of incredibly beautiful fabrics.
+For our Aspire Collection and Gathered Collection (and our Curve 2022 collection), we chose a selection of incredibly beautiful fabrics.
 Each fabric behaves in its own unique way, so it is really hard to choose one favourite material.

 What fascinates you – and how does this feed into your work?

 The female form and what flatters different body shapes.
 We are all so different, so I love being able to design gowns that flow with the female form and allow brides to express their individuality.

 Do trends matter?

 Absolutely.
 Our brides are plugged into social media and follow trends so it makes sense their wedding gown would also be on trend.